 Turmeric powder is mostly packaged into capsules these days.
 If you’re not into cooking, you can easily receive its benefits by taking turmeric supplements.
 Most of them already include piperine.

 Since you don’t normally ingest turmeric oil, it has no immediate or measurable benefits when it comes to weight loss.
 While you can add a few drops of oil to your drink or to your salad dressing, the oil itself is already devoid of dietary fiber.

 On the other hand, for every 2 teaspoons of ground turmeric, you get 4% of dietary fiber.
 Combining this with the anti-inflammatory power of curcumin, turmeric powder helps boost your weight loss plan.

 Remember that it doesn’t work on its own, though.
-Turmeric works best when included in an already effective diet plan.
+Turmeric works optimization when included in an already effective diet plan.
 This is because curcumin’s main focus is to suppress the fat cells from spreading and regulates blood sugar as well.

 Can You Drink Turmeric Essential Oil?

 Turmeric essential oil can also be used internally.
 While it’s preferable to use a powder, you can use oil for your tea.
 You can use one drop of turmeric oil instead of turmeric powder for some turmeric tea recipe.